piwko28/smart-home-ebus-adapter/README.md

 # eBUS Adapter for ESP8622

-eBUS adapter PCB for use with [ebusd-esp] (https://github.com/john30/ebusd-esp) firmware as well as with other UART devices.
+eBUS adapter PCB for use with [ebusd-esp](https://github.com/john30/ebusd-esp) firmware as well as with other UART devices.

+Schematic inspired by [ebus adapter 2](https://github.com/eBUS/adapter), so it inherits GPL license.

 ## Schematic